forhire/ibgw/README.md

-# Helm 3 charts to deploy Interactive Brokers Gateway and other IB related containers to Kubernets
+# Helm 3 charts to deploy Interactive Brokers Gateway and other IB related containers to Kubernetes

 HELM 3 chart to deploy IB Gateway running in Docker to a Kubernetes cluster.
 Currently has basic TCP port monitoring so Kubernetes will restart the instance, if it stops responding.